Understanding Cultivation Theory in Planned Giving

 At Planned Giving Marketing, we use psychological and neurological information like this to make your marketing more effective.
 And when we do, it makes the world a better place—because when marketing works, your mission grows.

+Are you satisfied with how your marketing shapes your prospects’ perceptions and increases engagement?
+If not, give me a call.
 Your marketing is meant to work as a cultivation tool, running in the background, shifting perceptions, so prospects see what’s possible and call you for an opportunity to be the philanthropists you’ve inspired them to be.

 Cultivation Marketing